-that requires public input and support from Republicans, Democrats and independents
+Establishes a transparent redistricting process that requires public input and support from Republicans, Democrats, and independents

-that eliminates partisan bias and fosters competition and electoral accountability
+Creates standards for how maps are drawn that eliminate partisan bias and foster competition and electoral accountability

-by giving citizens a voice, and keeping politicians, lobbyists, and their associates from hijacking the mapmaking system.
+Gives citizens more voice and keeps politicians, lobbyists, and associates from hijacking the mapmaking system

-that drive better competition by forcing politicians to work to represent all of their constituents if they want to be reelected.
+Creates representative districts that force politicians to work for all of their constituents if they want to be reelected